Jon-Ting/coursera-certifications/README.md

 # Coursera-Certifications
-This is a repository to showcase my achievement in the courses I took for self-development on the Coursera platform.
+This is a repository to showcase my achievement in the courses I took/am taking for self-development on the Coursera platform.
 I have attempted to group the courses based on the data science Venn diagram.
 Feel free to check out the courses ([COURSE NAME]() links) and certificates ([CERT]() links)!
 <p align="center"> <img src="https://miro.medium.com/max/1000/1*lws-OQOODF-wP9XLH1NDHQ.png" alt="Data Science Venn Diagram" width="350" height="310""/> </p>